sanalabs/auto-text-size/README.md

 ## Single-line mode

-Text fills the width of the container, without wrapping to more than one line.
+The text fills the width of the container, without wrapping to more than one line.

 <img src="./assets/single-line.gif" width="300" />

 ## Multi-line mode

-Text fills both the width and the height of the container, allowing wrapping to multiple lines.
+The text fills both the width and the height of the container, allowing wrapping to multiple lines.

 <img src="./assets/multi-line.gif" width="300" />

 [**Live demo**](TODO)

-## React component `AutoTextSize`
+## React component

 The `AutoTextSize` component automatically re-runs when `children` changes and when the element resizes.